-Common Tests to Diagnose RA
+Common Tests to Diagnose Rheumatoid Arthritis

-No single test can diagnose RA so the doctor will piece together clues from all of their investigations to reach the diagnosis.
+No single test can diagnose Rheumatoid Arthritis so the doctor will piece together clues from all of their investigations to reach the diagnosis.

 A variety of factors may be involved including genetics, hormones, and environmental factors.

-Any patients who smoke should quit as soon as possible because smoking is known to worsen symptoms and can make RA a lot more difficult to treat.
+Any patients who smoke should quit as soon as possible because smoking is known to worsen symptoms and can make Rheumatoid Arthritis a lot more difficult to treat.

 It is important for patients to attend their rheumatologist appointments regularly, and promptly get any blood tests requested by their doctors.

-Medications for RA fall into two broad groups.
-The first group is medications that help control the symptoms of RA.
+Medications for Rheumatoid Arthritis fall into two broad groups.
+The first group is medications that help control the symptoms of Rheumatoid Arthritis.
 The second group of medications control the disease and prevent long-term joint damage.

-NSAID Medications for Inflammation and Pain
+Non-Steroidal Anti-Inflammatory Drugs for Inflammation and Pain

 Medications like prednisone can help control inflammation in some people.
 It can also help control symptoms of pain and stiffness.
 It is usually used in high doses for short periods of time.
 When used for long periods of time, prednisone can have side effects.